Asia stocks mixed after Wall St slips, China travel curbs

 Asian stock markets were mixed Monday after Wall Street slipped and China tightened travel controls in some areas in response to coronavirus infections.

-Wall Street’s S&P 500 index declined 0.1% on Friday, weighed down by losses for tech companies after a seven-day streak of gains.
+Wall Street’s S&P 500 index lost 0.1% on Friday, weighed down by losses for tech companies after a seven-day streak of gains.

-In China, Gansu province in the northwest closed tourist sites Monday after coronavirus cases were found and the capital, Beijing banned visitors from areas with infections in the past 14 days.
-China has reported only a few dozen cases, but Beijing’s response of curbing travel prompted concern that they might weigh on economic activity that already is weakening.
+The Chinese capital, Beijing banned visitors from areas with infections in the past 14 days and Gansu province in the northwest closed tourist sites after coronavirus cases were found.
+China has reported a few dozen cases, but Beijing’s response of curbing travel prompted concern that might weigh on economic activity that already is weakening.

 “One may expect aggressive measures to control virus spreads, which may put a cap on growth,” said Yeap Jun Rong of IG in a report.